ansys/pyansys-dev-guide/doc/source/getting-started/administration.rst

     * The project contains the right license.
     * The contribution does not contain any strong encryption.
     * Ansys official logos and branding images are used in the project.
-    * The ANSYS, Inc. copyright appears in the right location as required by the Legal department.
+    * The Ansys copyright appears in the right location as required by the Legal department.
     * The copyright has the right formatting, which is ``Copyright (C) YYYY ANSYS, Inc.``.
     * The contribution does not embody any Ansys intellectual property that is not approved for open sourcing.
     * The contribution does not embody any invention for which Ansys has sought or received patent protection.